3D Printing - What are VOCs?

 Experimental data is compiled to provide a sense of the safety regarding specific filaments.
 Very few research studies have been dedicated towards determining the overall safety of additive manufacturing, and the ones that have been conducted are typically focused on entry level materials.
 More research will be needed on exotic materials to determine their safety.

-Common VOCs in Entry Level 3D Filaments1
+Common VOCs in Entry Level 3D Filaments

 mg/min